ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 But once we move beyond the ASCII subset, many other tricks exist:

-* Decomposition"ƶ" may be expressed as U+007A U+0335 (z + combining short stroke overlay) or as U+01B6.
+* Decomposition<br>"ƶ" may be expressed as U+007A U+0335 (z + combining short stroke overlay) or as U+01B6.
 This means that different sequences of bytes may still indicate the same letter (and thus look identical).
 Normalization solves this problem.

-* Mixed-scriptGreek omicron & Latin "o" typically look the same, even though they are in different sections of Unicode.
+* Mixed-script<br>Greek omicron & Latin "o" typically look the same, even though they are in different sections of Unicode.

-* Same-scriptSome characters simply look similar.
+* Same-script<br>Some characters simply look similar.
 E.g., "-" Hyphen-minus U+002D vs. hyphen “‐” U+2010.

-* Bidirectional Text SpoofingSome languages are mostly right-to-left, but switch in certain situations to left-to-right.
+* Bidirectional Text Spoofing<br>Some languages are mostly right-to-left, but switch in certain situations to left-to-right.
 Thus, Unicode includes mechanisms to indicate direction.
 But this means that the string "olleh", surrounded by “use right-to-left”, will visually look the same as “hello”.

 Visual spoofing can be very challenging to counter in general.
 Normalization and using distinctive fonts is not always enough, but it can sometimes be very helpful.